mrc-ide/noticeboard/README.md

 Images should be saved to `static/img`

+## Local testing

+To test your content locally:
+1. Install hugo, as described [here](https://gohugo.io/installation/).
+You may find that the default version of hugo available for your operating system is too old to support the theme (this has been observed for Ubuntu).
+In this case you will need to download the [latest package version](https://github.com/gohugoio/hugo/releases/latest) and install from that.
+2. Run `hugo server` and browse to `http://localhost:1313`.
+Content changes will be automatically built and reflected in the browser.

 ## Publishing

 Content will be published automatically to GitHub Pages, by a GitHub Action which runs when new commits are pushed or merged to the main branch.